The Trucking Industry Can Have a Disturbing Darkside

 Are Commercial Truckers Screened for Health Conditions?

-Truck Accident Causes Part 3: Semi-Truck Crashes and Distracted Driving
+Truck Accident Causes Part 3: Semi-Truck Distracted Driving

-- FMCSA rules restrict commercial truckers from sending or reading text messages or emails while driving.
-These rules are broad, and cover electronic devices such as cell phones, PDAs, pagers, laptops or any other device used to input, write, send or receive text messages.
+FMCSA regulations prohibit commercial truck drivers from sending or reading text messages or emails while driving.
+These rules are broad and apply to electronic devices such as cell phones, PDAs, pagers, laptops, and any other device used to input, write, send, or receive text messages.

-- Truckers dialing a phone number are six times more likely to cause an accident.
+Truckers who dial a phone number are six times more likely to be involved in an accident.

-There is also the famous statistic released by the Department of Transportation.
-Drivers sending or reading texting take their eyes off the road for an average of 4.6 seconds.
-At 55 miles per hours, this equates to 346 feet.
+The Department of Transportation also releases the famous statistic.
+Drivers who send or read texts take their eyes off the road for an average of 4.6 seconds.
+At 55 miles per hour, this equates to 346 feet.

 How Can an Attorney Help After a Semi-Truck Crash?

-Truck Accident Causes Part 2: Why Do Jackknifing Accidents Happen?
+Truck Accident Causes 2: Why Jackknifing Accidents Happen

-- Bad weather: Slick road conditions caused by rain and icing significantly raise the risk of a jackknifing accident.
-The back tires on a semi-truck may lose traction with the road, causing the trailer to swing to the side.
+Bad weather: Slick road conditions caused by rain and icing significantly increase the risk of jackknifing.
+The rear tires on a semi-truck may lose traction, causing the trailer to swing to the side.

-- Neglecting maintenance: A common theme on our blog is that many truck crashes are caused by poor maintenance practices.
-The same is true of jackknifing crashes.
+Neglecting maintenance: A common theme on our blog is that poor maintenance practices cause many truck crashes.
+The same applies to jackknifing crashes.
 Commercial carriers should replace worn truck tires and brakes.
-It is also important to maintain and replace suspension components and other mechanical parts responsible for steering.
+It is also essential to maintain and replace suspension components and other steering-related mechanical parts.

-- Unsecured or badly distributed loads: Cargo loaded into trailers can shift if it is not properly secured or poorly distributed.
-Shifting cargo may move the truck’s center of gravity, which can lead to jackknifing or a rollover accident.
+Unsecured or poorly distributed loads: Cargo loaded into trailers can shift if not properly secured or distributed.
+Shifting cargo can alter the truck’s center of gravity, potentially causing a jackknife or rollover.

-- Careless driving: Semi-trucks are more difficult to handle than normal passenger vehicles.
+Careless driving: Semi-trucks are more challenging to handle than standard passenger vehicles.
 There is less room for error.
 Truckers should avoid speeding, especially while turning.
-Suddenly hitting the brakes may cause jackknifing.
-This is almost always the case when truckers hit the brakes and swerve at the same time.
+Braking suddenly may cause a jackknife.
+This is almost always the case when truckers apply the brakes and swerve simultaneously.
 Truckers should remain attentive to traffic conditions to avoid this scenario.

 How Can You Avoid Jackknifing Accidents?